charlesliwa/modern-saas-landing-page/README.md

-# EdgeAI - Modern SaaS Landing Page
+# GoodAI - Modern SaaS Landing Page

 A beautiful, modern, and fully responsive landing page for an AI-powered SaaS platform.
 Built with React, TypeScript, and Tailwind CSS, featuring a sleek design with dark/light mode support.